Perion Network (NASDAQ:PERI) Updates FY 2021 Earnings Guidance

-A number of brokerages recently weighed in on PERI.
-Needham & Company LLC began coverage on shares of Perion Network in a research note on Thursday, April 1st.
-They issued a buy rating and a $21.00 target price on the stock.
-Roth Capital lifted their price target on shares of Perion Network from $16.00 to $30.00 and gave the stock a buy rating in a research note on Wednesday, February 10th.
-Stifel Nicolaus started coverage on shares of Perion Network in a research note on Tuesday, April 20th.
-They set a hold rating and a $18.00 price target on the stock.
-Zacks Investment Research raised shares of Perion Network from a hold rating to a buy rating and set a $20.00 price target on the stock in a research note on Wednesday, April 14th.
-Finally, Lake Street Capital lifted their price target on shares of Perion Network from $30.00 to $31.00 and gave the stock a buy rating in a research note on Wednesday, March 3rd.
-One analyst has rated the stock with a hold rating and six have given a buy rating to the stock.
-The stock presently has a consensus rating of Buy and an average target price of $20.57.
+Several brokerages have recently commented on PERI.
+Stifel Nicolaus began coverage on Perion Network in a research note on Tuesday, April 20th.
+They issued a hold rating and a $18.00 price target on the stock.
+Zacks Investment Research raised Perion Network from a hold rating to a buy rating and set a $20.00 price target on the stock in a research note on Wednesday, April 14th.
+Needham & Company LLC reaffirmed a buy rating and issued a $21.00 price target on shares of Perion Network in a research note on Wednesday, May 5th.
+Lake Street Capital upped their price target on Perion Network from $30.00 to $31.00 and gave the company a buy rating in a research note on Wednesday, March 3rd.
+Finally, Roth Capital increased their target price on Perion Network from $30.00 to $34.00 and gave the stock a buy rating in a research note on Tuesday.
+One investment analyst has rated the stock with a hold rating and six have issued a buy rating to the stock.
+The stock presently has a consensus rating of Buy and a consensus target price of $21.14.

 Perion Network Ltd. delivers advertising solutions to brands, agencies, and publishers in North America, Europe, and internationally.
 It provides Wildfire, a content monetization platform; search monetization solutions; actionable performance monitoring platform, a cross-channel social software as a service platform that lifts return on ad spend; and Smilebox, which enables people to tell the stories of their lives with customizable eCards, slideshows, invitations, collages, and other solution.